voinoid/blog/data/blog/increase-renewables/part-1-distribution-grid.md

 # Third world problems

-The power networks in countries such as South Africa, and other third world countries are significatly different to those in the first world.
+The power networks in countries such as South Africa, and other third world countries are significantly different to those in the first world.

 The power networks can be characterised by: